 - For extra guidance, call or chat with Medicaid.

-Yes, Medicaid covers nursing home costs if you qualify.
+Medicaid covers nursing home costs if you qualify.
 Medicaid is the largest fund-source for nursing home care.
-For eligible seniors, Medicaid covers long-term nursing home care in Medicaid-certified facilities4 when medically necessary.
+For those who are eligible, Medicaid covers long-term nursing home care in Medicaid-certified facilities4 when medically necessary.
 You'll have to be under a certain income level and meet other state-specific requirements to qualify.5

 All 50 states offer Medicaid, but nursing home services, cost coverage, and eligibility requirements vary widely by state.
-For example, New York has a Medicaid income limit of $10,600 for individuals age 65+ with a family size of one6 while Mississippi's limit is $2,382.
+For example, each state sets its own income limit to determine if you are eligible for Medicaid.
 Not all nursing homes accept Medicaid, so check with each facility.

 Unlike Medicare, Medicaid does not impose an official time limit on nursing home stays as long as they're in a licensed and certified Medicaid nursing facility.